abarton51/numerical_analysis_math4640/README.md

 # Numerical Analysis - MATH 4640 - Georgia Tech

 Code repository for homework and possibly other material for MATH 4640 - Numerical Analysis at Georgia Tech.
+This is a Rust project which implements various introductory numerical methods.

 ## Structure